How to: Create a Survey, add Questions and Publish

 With your survey built, we would recommend testing the survey to ensure it functions as you expect.
 This is also a good opportunity to invite colleagues to offer any suggestions they may have after going through the survey themselves.
 For further information on testing your survey, please refer to the How To – Testing your survey document.

 Once you have finished creating your survey, you can click [Save and Publish], to start collecting responses.
+Alternatively, you can use the [Publish] button on the survey tile in the Surveys page.

-You can access and share the link to your survey by using the [Share] button on the surveys page.
+You can access and share the link to your survey by using the [Share] button in the survey editor or on the surveys page.
+A menu will open with options to copy the survey URL or a QR code to share.

 With the survey built, published, and shared, you have completed all of the steps involved in deploying your survey.
 If you have further questions, you can always contact the SocialOptic team and we'll be happy to help.